Azhagiya Tamil Magan: Release

-The film was released on the 8 November 2007, Diwali day and distributed worldwide by Pyramid Saimira.
-Prior to its release, the film was rumored to be inspired from the American film Final Destination and that the leading actor had a supernatural power.
-The claims were refuted by Bharathan.
+Azhagiya Tamil Magan was released on 8 November 2007, coinciding with Diwali, and distributed worldwide by Pyramid Saimira.
+The film was distributed by Ayngaran International in the UK.

 Reception

 Box office

-The film collected $1,043,064 or ₹9 crore at the overseas box office.
+The film grossed a total of $1,043,064 from Malaysia, the United Kingdom, and South Africa.
+The film was ranked sixth in the top ten Asian films at the Malaysian box office that year.
+Sify labelled the film as an "above average" grosser at the Indian box office.

+During the film's re-release in 2024, Dinamani recalled that the film was a moderate success back in the days.

 Critical response

-The film was reviewed by BBC UK, mentioning the film has the right mix of romance and action.
+The film generally received mixed reviews.
 Sify stated, "The highlight here is that there are 2 Vijays – the good guy and the bad guy.
 Director Barathan has tried out a new format, where both the hero and the villain entertain the audiences with howlarious moments, that brings the house up.
 Vijay makes it work and believable as he melds an effortfully from casual song froid to utter seriousness.
 His terrific comic timing, his ability to mock and lampoon makes his performance absolutely hits a bulls eye.
 In the negative character Prasad’s role, he is the veritable scene stealer.
 He has dubbed impressively modulating his voice for both the characters, and the way he dances in the introductory title song is amazing.
-No two ways about it, Vijay is the heart and soul of ATM and rated 5/5.
+No two ways about it, Vijay is the heart and soul of ATM".
 Ananda Vikatan rated the film 40 out of 100.

 Kalki wrote from the interval, makers are spinning the yarn.
 The screenplay is weak and predictable and concluded if the pressure given in first half is repeated in second half, this Tamil son would have came beautifully.
-Malini Mannath of Chennai Online wrote "'Azhagiya...' is an enthusiastic attempt by a debutant maker to showcase his hero in a totally different mould.
+Malini Mannath of Chennai Online wrote "Azhagiya... is an enthusiastic attempt by a debutant maker to showcase his hero in a totally different mould.
 But with Vijay's preferring to play it safe, and his reluctance to go the whole hog, the film is at most a stepping stone for such projects in future".